NLP Representational Systems - Five Senses

 Can you Feel some more Exercises are coming!

-Consequently, as an exercise you can start to listen to the language an other person outputs.
-What is he or she talking about?
+Consequently, as an exercise you can start to listen to the language other people outputs.
+What are they talking about?
 Is this person talking in Kinesthetic mode?
 And if yes, check if their eyes move accordingly.
 Feel what happens when you start talking back in Kinesthetic mode, to build up Rapport.
 And even more interesting, what happens if you answer in another part of the Representational System?

 Some Examples